BenchLabs/bench-technology-handbook/culture-and-principles.md

 To be honest it's just really hard to find time to think about myself.

 Manager:
 We find time for whatever we consider to be our top priority.
-Growth is a long-term invesment and you need to keep making instalments!
+Growth is a long-term investment and you need to keep making instalments!
 So, I'm asking you to raise the priority of your growth.
 This might result in a temporary slowdown in your project.
 To be clear: I'm okay with that.
 Can you take this on, and give me your goals at our one-on-one next week?